Office of the Senior Vice Provost for Undergraduate Studies (SVPUS)

 Center for Learning and Student Success(CLASS)

 The Center for Learning and Student Success (CLASS) offers academic support through FREE tutoring, peer assisted study sessions, and peer academic coaching.
 A visit to the CLASS Web site links students with hours of operation, tutoring schedules by subject and additional resources available for student use.

 1810 Liacouras Walk - Rooms 201 & 208

-The Office of Pre-Professional Health Studies (OPPHS) provides advising, application support and educational assistance for students interested in preparing for a career in the following health-care profession: Dentistry, Medicine, Optometry, Pharmacy, Podiatry, and Veterinary Medicine as well as general advising support for students interested in graduate programs for Physician's Assistant, Physical Therapy and Occupational Therapy.
-The Office of Pre-Professional Health Studies also coordinates admission to the Health Scholars Program, the Accelerated Options (3+4) programs to the Schools of Dentistry, Medicine, Pharmacy and Podiatry, and the Accelerated Option (3+3) Doctor of Physical Therapy program in the College of Health Professions.
+Pre-Professional Health Studies (PPHS) provides advising, application support and educational assistance for students interested in preparing for a career in the following health-care profession: Dentistry, Medicine, Optometry, Pharmacy, Podiatry, and Veterinary Medicine as well as general advising support for students interested in graduate programs for Physician's Assistant, Physical Therapy and Occupational Therapy.
+The Office of Pre-Professional Health Studies also coordinates admission to the Health Scholars Program, the Accelerated Options (3+4) programs to the Schools of Dentistry, Medicine, Pharmacy and Podiatry, and the Accelerated Option (3+3) Doctor of Physical Therapy program in the College of Public Health.

 1810 Liacouras Walk, Suite 100